luukhaihung22028288/Bang_Bang_Galaxy/README.md

 # **BANG BANG GALAXY**
 ## DESCRIPTION
 BANG BANG GALAXY is a space shooter game made with C++ and SDL2 library.
 The galaxy is in danger by the invasion of an evil alien force.You will play as a pilot on a mission to stop their plans and keep the peace for the galaxy.
+Made by Luu Khai Hung
 ## HOW TO PLAY
 Using mouse to move and shoot.
 ## INSTALL